msalemor/dotnetcore-bot4/README.md

-# A Developer's Guide to develop ChatBots with Bot Framework v.4 and .Net Core
+# A Developer's Guide to develop Chat Bots with Bot Framework v.4 and .Net Core

 # Introduction